hhandika/segul/README.md

 3. Filtering alignments based on minimal taxon completeness, alignment length, or numbers of parsimony informative sites.
 4. Computing alignment summary statistics.
 5. Getting sample IDs from a collection of alignments.
+6. Extracting sequences from a collection of alignments based on user-defined IDs (Beta).

 Planned features:

-1. Extracting sequences from a collection of alignments based on user-defined IDs.
-2. Converting dna sequences to amino acid and vice versa.
+1. Converting dna sequences to amino acid and vice versa.

 Supported sequence formats: